-- 5.15 These are sold at a discount on the open market value (OMV) to qualifying persons, including re-sales.
-They should be sold at a price that does not exceed three times the gross median household earnings for Selby District (see paragraph 5.5 above) to ensure that such homes are and remain generally affordable to the majority of people need living in Selby District. - 5.16 The Council will negotiate with developers for discounts of about 50-60% (but may be less or more) depending on the local relationship between house prices and incomes. - 5.17 A planning obligation in the form of a S106 Agreement will be sought to restrict the future price of the property (or discount to be applied) and ensure it is sold on to those in housing need.
-In addition, a Registered Social Landlord or similar organisation may retain the freehold interest in such properties.
+- 5.16 The Council will negotiate with developers for discounts of about 50-60% (but may be less or more) depending on the local relationship between house prices and incomes. - 5.17 A planning obligation in the form of a S106 Agreement will be sought to restrict the future price of the property (or discount to be applied) and ensure it is sold on to those in housing need.
+In addition, a Registered Social Landlord or similar organisation (see also 7.1 below) may retain the freehold interest in such properties.
 These measures will ensure that such homes will remain affordable to local people in perpetuity.